-One of the first questions I ask when I start working with a new client is, “Are you using performance appraisals well and how does performance management work in your organization?”
+One of the first questions I ask when I start working with a new client is, “Are you using performance appraisals well, and how does performance management work in your organization?”
 I guess that’s more than one question, isn’t it?

-Once in a while I hear that performance management is working well, that appraisals are written and discussed and that there’s a benefit to the dialogue.
+Once in a while I hear that performance management is working well, that appraisals are written and discussed, and that there’s a benefit to the dialogue.
 As I said, that’s once in a while.
 Unfortunately, too often there are cobwebs in the system.

 A few years ago, when I was working for a community organization, I asked a similar question.
 I got answers like, “Oh yeah, we do them.
 I have my form.”
 When I asked what was learned from the performance review discussion, I received dark stares.
-As I probed deeper, Shannon, a brave employee told me.
-“The CEO takes a pen and just draws a line down the page and marks every standard as excellent.”
+As I probed deeper, Shannon, a brave employee, told me, “The CEO takes a pen and just draws a line down the page and marks every standard as excellent.”
 I thought, now that’s scary!

 I found what Shannon told me incredible, so I asked Thomas, the CEO, about it.
 He confirmed that it was true.
-Then, “What,” I asked, “Was the purpose of having performance appraisals?”
+“What,” I asked, “was the purpose of having performance appraisals?”
 Thomas told me that the board of directors asks about performance appraisals, so he does them.
 He said it’s simple – he uses the form that he inherited and just fills it out and puts it in each employee’s file.
 He didn’t even plan on discussing them.
 Oh my!
 There are some serious skeletons hanging out in that organization’s closet!

 As I started talking more with Thomas, I found out he “just didn’t have time” to write appraisals.
 Hearing that made me batty.
 Still, he told me all about his direct reports.
-What each was doing well and what each one had trouble managing.
+What each employee was doing well, and what each had trouble managing.
 He talked for a long time and in great detail.
 I returned to my office and I wrote drafts for him.
 Neither one of us realized it, but we were starting a process that lasted over a decade.
 Every year, I would ask Thomas questions, and he would answer.
 In the end he would have a draft performance appraisal for each of his direct reports.
 Someone told me that I was “ghost writing” but I wasn’t really; I was just capturing and organizing his thoughts.

 If the words, “performance management” are just words, it’s time to take action.